arashnrim/lectern/content/technology/computers/file-management.md

 The process of preparing a chosen partition of the storage to be used by an OS by deleting all the data and setting up a file system.

-In the first sector of the formatted partiiton, a boot block is created.
+In the first sector of the formatted partiton, a boot block is created.
 The boot block contains the root folder, which contains:
 - file information, including the file's
 	- name;
 	- start cluster;